xanthan-web/portfolio-template/instructions.md

 - `research.md` — overview of your scholarly work and projects
 - `teaching.md` — teaching philosophy, courses, sample student work
-- `creative.md` — rename and repurpose this page for whatever doesn't fit elsewhere
+- `creative.md` — rename and repurpose this page or just delete it
 - `cv.md` — your full CV; see the note on that page about using AI to convert a Word doc

 To remove a page from your site: delete the file and remove its entry from `_data/nav-top.yml`.